-Meanwhile, the experts in the EC committees dealing with the rights of people deprived of their liberty tirelessly worked on the formulation of the recommendations concerning the situation of the group of people they represent.
-Thus, the first organisation to issue a statement of principles concerning the treatment of persons deprived of their liberty in the context of the global pandemic was the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT).
-In their statement, besides recognising the necessity of effective measures against Covid-19, the CPT raised the awareness of the member states to the complete prohibition of torture and inhuman, or degrading treatment.
+was the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT).
+In their statement, besides recognizing the necessity of effective measures against COVID-19, CPT raised the awareness of the member states to the complete prohibition of torture and inhuman, or degrading treatment.
 According to the statement, protective measures must never result in inhuman or degrading treatment of persons deprived of their liberty.
 According to this, the statement contains an appeal that WHO guidelines on fighting the pandemic as well as national health and clinical guidelines consistent with international standards must be respected and implemented fully in all places of detention.
-At the same time, staff availability should be reinforced, and the staff should receive all professional support, health and safety protection as well as training necessary in order to be able to continue to fulfil their tasks in places of detention.
+At the same time, staff availability should be reinforced, and staff should receive all professional support, health and safety protection as well as training, necessary in order to be able to continue to fulfil their tasks in places of detention.

-Regarding the pandemic, the CPT also raised awareness that any restrictive measure taken vis-à-vis persons deprived of their liberty to prevent the spread of Covid-19 should have a legal basis and be necessary, proportionate, respectful of human dignity and restricted in time.
+Regarding the pandemic, CPT also raised awareness that any restrictive measure taken vis-à-vis persons deprived of their liberty to prevent the spread of Covid-19 should have a legal basis and be necessary, proportionate, respectful of human dignity and restricted in time.
 It is of special importance that persons deprived of their liberty should receive comprehensive information, in a language they understand, about any such measures.
-They also regulated the situation of detainees with special needs, highlighting that special attention will be required to the specific needs of detained persons with particular regard to vulnerable groups and/or at-risk groups, such as older persons and persons with pre-existing medical conditions.
+They also regulated the situations of detainees with special needs, highlighting that special attention will be required to the specific needs of detained persons with particular regard to vulnerable groups and/or at-risk groups, such as elder persons and persons with pre-existing medical conditions.
 This includes, inter alia, screening for Covid-19 and pathways to intensive care as required.